 On June 13, 2019, Moore signed a new 4-year deal worth $33 million with the Colts that made him the highest-paid slot cornerback in the NFL after being a steady contributor for the Colts’ secondary.

 Pretty good for an undrafted Division II standout from Valdosta.
 However, things haven’t always been great for Moore in the NFL.

-He referred to the summer of 2017 as “one of the low spots of my life” in a March 2021 interview, despite the fact that head coach Bill Belichick spoke highly of Moore as a rookie in training camp—coach Belichick speaking highly of rookies isn’t something that happens a lot.
+He referred to the summer of 2017 as “one of the low spots of my life” in a March 2021 interview with Tyler Dunne of Go Long, despite the fact that head coach Bill Belichick spoke highly of Moore as a rookie in training camp—coach Belichick speaking highly of rookies isn’t something that happens a lot.

 Moore was with the Patriots at the time and says that it was “the longest four months of my life” and that it felt “more like the military.”